mondoohq/cnquery/README.md

 **Open source, cloud-native asset inventory and discovery**

-cnquery is a cloud-native tool for querying your entire fleet.
+cnquery is a cloud-native tool for querying your entire infrastructure.
 It answers thousands of questions about your infrastructure and integrates with over 300 resources across cloud accounts, Kubernetes, containers, services, VMs, APIs, and more.

 ![cnquery run example](docs/images/cnquery-run.gif)